At a glance

 Did You Know?

-• Quebec has about 126 grain-fed veal producers.
-The farms are located in several regions of Québec, especially in Montérégie and Centre-du-Québec.
+• Quebec has about 125 grain-fed veal producers.
+The farms are located in several regions of Québec, especially Montérégie and Centre-du-Québec.

-• A typical specialized farm has 807 grain-fed veals per year.
+• A typical specialized farm produces 823 grain-fed veal calves per year.

-• Grain-fed veal accounts for about 12% of the volume and 12% value of Québec cattle production.
+• Grain-fed veal accounts for about 13% of the volume and 12% of the value of Quebec cattle production.

-• Grain-fed veal producers can count on a well established grain-fed veal slaughtering and processing industry.
-All slaughtering and about 70% of processing are performed in Québec.
+• Grain-fed veal producers can count on a well-established grain-fed veal slaughtering and processing industry: 100% of slaughtering and about 70% of processing takes place in Quebec.

-• Employment: the heavy calf sector generates 1,000 jobs.
+• Employment: the veal sector generates 1,000 jobs, including 308 full-time equivalent jobs on farms.

 Milk-Fed Veal